TiraesiascenGraven/POVPlus/README.md

 **Download Instructions:**
 Copy https://raw.githubusercontent.com/TiraesiascenGraven/POVPlus/main/repo.json into Dalamud Custom Plugin Repository.
-It will then appear under the name "POV+" in the All Plugins list
+It will then appear under the name "POV+" or "PovPlus" in the All Plugins list

 **TODO LIST / KNOWN BUGS**

 Weird transition issue on the camera when in "Plugin Disabled in third person"

+Stutter when switching between first and third person if Enabled in third person is disabled

+The camera panning from a distance away when you zoom in for the first time with the mod enabled